bclindner/todoapp/README.md

 * Full-stack test with web frontend
 * Offload Scheduled job to a clustered CronJob if running Kubernetes architecture for reliability/cluster-safety
+* Hardening of existing SecurityConfig filter chain and settings
+* Improvement of Swagger UI security setting documentation